layer5io/trigger-remote-provider-action/README.md

+# Propagate GitHub Release Build Artifacts

-# Fetch GH Release Asset from one repository and publish to Another.
+Fetch GitHub Release assets from one repository and publish to another repository.

-This action replicates a Github release from one repository to another.
+This action replicates a Github Release artifacts from one repository to another.
 Private repos are supported.

 ## Inputs